 You can continue along the Deschutes River Trail to Dillon Falls, but it was getting late in the day so we decided to begin heading back.

 After leaving Benham Falls we took the sun-lava paved path back to Lava Lands Visitor Center.
 Even though the terrain on this trail was easy (paved the whole way), there was a slight incline in the path pretty much the entire 4.9 miles back to the start.
 It definitely made my quads burn!

 For a beginners mountain biking trip, there are some things you should be sure to bring:

 - Your mountain bike.
 Duh.
 I know that’s a no-brainer but if you don’t know much about bikes (like me) you may try to attempt this ride on a beach cruiser or road bike and you probably won’t get very far.
 Mountain bikes are designed for rough terrain and elevation changes.
 I got my bike at Wal-Mart.
 It’s a cheapy but it worked just fine for my skill level!
-(I plan on doing a more detailed post about how/why I chose the mountain bike that I did, for those of you who are curious!
-Stay tuned).

 - Long pants and closed-toed shoes.
 You don’t have to wear long pants but I noticed that while wearing my capris a lot of the brush would rub against my legs.
 It was a little uncomfortable.
 I also definitely recommend closed-toed shoes.
 Here are the new hiking boots I just got for my Birthday.
 So far I love them.